-The primary industries are the backbone of New Zealand's economy and our way of life, bringing in billions of dollars every year and making up nearly 1 in every 6 jobs.
+The primary industries are the backbone of New Zealand's economy and our way of life.
+They bring in billions of dollars every year and make up 1 in every 7 jobs.
 Find out how the sector will have to adapt to changing needs to continue to thrive.

 Building on our good reputation